aarong/feedme-spec/README.md

 - `FeedName` (string) is the name of the feed to open.

 - `FeedArgs` (object of strings) contains any feed arguments.

-Client behavior:

-- Clients must initially understand all feed name-argument combinations to be `closed`.

-- Clients must only transmit `FeedOpen` messages referencing feed name-argument combinations that are understood to be `closed`.

-- Once a client has transmitted a `FeedOpen` message referencing a given feed name-argument combination, it must consider that feed to be `opening` and transmit no further `FeedOpen` or `FeedClose` messages referencing it until a `FeedOpenResponse` message is returned by the server.
-The client may continue to transmit `FeedOpen` and `FeedClose` messages referencing other feed name-argument combinations.

-- The `FeedOpenResponse` message from the server will indicate whether the client should understand the feed to be `open` (success) or `closed` (error).

-Server behavior:

-- The server must initiate clients with all feeds `closed`.

-- If the feed name-argument combination referenced by a `FeedOpen` message is `closed` for that client, the server must consider the feed to be `opening` until it has responded with a `FeedOpenResponse` message.

-  - If the `FeedOpenResponse` message indicates success, the server must consider the feed to be `open` and transmit any subsequent `ActionRevelation` messages promised by the API.

-  - If the `FeedOpenResponse` message indicates failure, the server must consider the feed to be `closed` and transmit no further messages referencing the feed.

-- If the feed name-argument combination referenced by a `FeedOpen` message is not `closed` for that client, then the client has violated the specification.
-  The server must respond with a `ViolationResponse` message.

-- The server is not obligated to respond to `FeedOpen` messages in the order that they are received.

 Messages must satisfy the following JSON Schema: